2015–2016 University of Missouri protests: KKK hoax

 On November 10, 2015, Student Body President Payton Head made an alarming Facebook post that he later rescinded.
 He stated, "Students please take precaution.
 Stay away from the windows in residence halls.
 The KKK has been confirmed to be sighted on campus.
 I'm working with the [campus police], the state trooper and the National Guard."
 Major Brian Weimer with the school's police department responded by saying, "There is no Ku Klux Klan on campus."
 Weimer also said that the National Guard was not on campus.
 Head apologized, saying on Facebook, "I'm sorry about the misinformation that I have shared through social media."

 On November 11, 2015, the MU officially remained open, though many individual classes were cancelled after threats on social media and by phone.
 During a meeting between the Missouri Legislative Black Caucus and student activists, University of Missouri police reported that an anonymous caller phoned in a threat to the Oldham Black Culture Center.

 One professor, Dale Brigham, was at the center of controversy when he chose to administer a planned exam for Nutritional Science 1034, saying, "If you don't feel safe coming to class, then don't come to class...
 I will be there, and there will be an exam administered in our class," while allowing students an option to take a make-up exam.
 After some students complained that the professor was not taking the threats seriously, Brigham apologized and offered his resignation, saying, "If my leaders think that my leaving would help, I am all for it.
 I made a mistake, and I do not want to cause further harm."
 However, the university turned down the resignation later that day.

 Gus T. Ridgel, one of the nine African-American students enrolled into the University of Missouri in 1950, "was surprised and disappointed by the racist incidents at the university that prompted a campus upheaval".

 U.S. Air Force Lt.
 Col. Jarred Prier argues that Russian influence operatives use U.S. social media as an information warfare medium, spreading false information during incidents of racial unrest in order to inflame racial tensions in the United States and discredit the Obama administration.
-An image of an African American child injured from police one year earlier was circulated by Twitter bots, declaring that the child was beaten by the KKK at the University of Missouri.
-One month after the protests subsided, the Twitter account changed their profile image from an African American man to a German man, tweeting instead in German about refugee crime in Germany.